xxqxxq1994/EC_Ecological-connectivity/README.md

 AMR Data Analysis Scripts

 This repository contains scripts used for antimicrobial resistance (AMR)-related genomic analyses, with a focus on ecological connectivity in Escherichia coli.
-The scripts cover sequence type (ST) sharing, plasmid and ARG feature statistics, resistome and pangenome similarity metrics, mobile genetic element associations, and publication-ready figure generation.
+The scripts cover sequence type (ST) sharing, plasmid and ARG feature statistics, resistome and pangenome similarity metrics, mobile genetic element associations, and figure generation.
 The following is a description of all these files.

 ## Script Descriptions